 Beyond the obvious (cost, services, references), three questions distinguish good migrations from bad ones.

 1. Can I see your migration runbook?
 Vendors who have done this often have a standardized runbook.
-Vendors who haven’t will improvise — sometimes successfully, often not.
+Vendors lacking one will improvise — sometimes successfully, often poorly.
 Ask to see the document.
-If they don’t have one, you’re funding their learning curve.
+If they lack one, you are funding their learning curve.

-2. What’s your knowledge-transfer approach when the outgoing MSP doesn’t cooperate?
+2. What is your knowledge-transfer approach when the outgoing MSP withholds cooperation?
 Every experienced vendor has war stories.
 Ask for them.
-The honest answer is “we extract knowledge from the environment itself — endpoint configurations, identity provider settings, alerting history, ticket archives — and we treat the outgoing MSP’s input as a bonus, not a requirement.”
-If your candidate vendor relies entirely on the outgoing MSP’s cooperation, that’s a yellow flag.
+The honest answer is “we extract knowledge from the environment itself — endpoint configurations, identity provider settings, alerting history, ticket archives — and we treat the outgoing MSP’s input as a bonus rather than a requirement.”
+If your candidate vendor relies entirely on the outgoing MSP’s cooperation, that is a yellow flag.

 3. What does the first 30 days post-cutover look like in your service-level commitments?
-Many vendors quietly assume the customer is “in onboarding” for the first 30-60 days and do not commit to their normal SLAs during that window.
+Many vendors quietly assume the customer is “in onboarding” for the first 30-60 days and commit to reduced SLAs during that window.
 This is reasonable up to a point and abusable past it.
 Get specifics in writing.

 What to ask of the outgoing MSP

 Most companies are awkward about leaving an MSP and skip these conversations.
-They shouldn’t.
+Have them anyway.

 1. Configuration and documentation handoff.
 What configurations, scripts, runbooks, and documentation will you provide upon termination?
 In what format?
 Get this in writing as part of the termination notice.

 2. Final billing.
 When does invoicing stop?
 What happens to prepaid balances?
-Are there any termination fees you’ve forgotten?
+Are there any termination fees you have overlooked?
 (Read the contract carefully.
 Termination fees are common.)

 3. Continued support during transition.
 Will you respond to tickets during the parallel-run phase, or is your operational coverage already winding down?
-If they say “we’ll provide best-effort support during your transition,” translate that as “we’ll respond to easy tickets and ignore hard ones.”
+If they say “we will provide best-effort support during your transition,” translate that as “we will respond to easy tickets and skip hard ones.”

 4. Data return or destruction.
 Any backup data, log archives, or documentation they hold.
 State explicitly whether you want it returned, destroyed, or held in escrow.
 Most contracts default to ambiguous, which is bad for everyone.